All Episodes

 So there's that.

-President Obama plans to propose sparkling job growth to propose sparking job growth by injecting more than $300 billion into the economy next year, mostly through tax cuts, infrastructure spending, and direct aid to state and local governments.
+President Obama plans to propose sparkling job growth, to propose sparking job growth by injecting more than $300 billion into the economy next year, mostly through tax cuts, infrastructure spending, and direct aid to state and local governments.

-He wants another stimulus package, by the way, to make sure that teachers don't get uh fired, which how many stimulus plans have we had for that?
+He wants another stimulus package, by the way, to make sure that teachers don't get fired, which how many stimulus plans have we had for that?

 Obama will call on Congress to offset the cost of the short-term jobs measure by raising tax revenue in later years.

-This would be part of a long-term deficit reduction package, including spending and entitlement cuts as well as revenue.
+This would be part of a long-term deficit reduction package, including spending and entitlement cuts, as well as revenue.

 None of this is ever going to happen.